GoogleContainerTools/google-container-tools-intellij/README.md

 # Google Container Tools for IntelliJ

-This plugin integrates continuous development on [Kubernetes](https://www.kubernetes.io) into [Jetbrains family of IDEs](https://www.jetbrains.com/products.html), including IntelliJ (both Community and Ultimate editions), GoLand, PyCharm, WebStorm (and others).
+This plugin adds support for [Kubernetes](https://www.kubernetes.io) development into [Jetbrains family of IDEs](https://www.jetbrains.com/products.html), including IntelliJ (both Community and Ultimate editions), GoLand, PyCharm, WebStorm (and others).

 **Note**: This plugin is still in development.